jaysylvester/citizen/README.md

 http://cleverna.me/article/My-Article-Title/page/2/dosattack/3

 The server logs an error when invalid URL parameters are present, but continues processing without caching the result.

-##### `directives` (controller cache only)

-By default, any directives you specify in a cached controller aren't cached; they're implemented the first time the controller is called and then ignored after that.
-This is to prevent accidental storage of private data in the cache through session or cookie directives.

-If you want directives to persist within the cache, include them in the `directives` property as an array:

-    return {
-      handoff: {
-        controller: '+_layout'
-      },
-      cookie: {
-        myCookie: {
-          value: 'howdy',
-          expires: 'never'
-        }
-      },
-      myCustomDirective: {
-        doSomething: true
-      },
-      cache: {
-        controller: {
-          scope: 'route',

-          // Cache handoff and myCustomDirective so that if this controller is
-          // called from the cache, it hands off to the layout controller and acts
-          // upon myCustomDirective every time.
-The cookie directive will only be
-          // acted upon the first time the controller is called, however.
-          directives: ['handoff', 'myCustomDirective']
-        }
-      }
-    }

 ##### `lifespan`